fossabot/wordpress-plugin/README.md

 ## Deploying to WordPress plugins SVN

 To actually publish/deploy the WordPress plugin, it must be committed via SVN.
+You can do this by running `update.sh` if you've checked out the SVN repo to the same directory as the Git repo.
+It will copy all but the `/src` directory as the source files aren't needed for the plugin to function so just add extra download size for users.

 Some things to remember:

 -   The version in index.php must be updated (using the SemVer system - e.g. `1.0.0`)
 -   The stable version must be updated in the top of the readme.txt to match the above